-Strongly Typed Domain Model.
 Spine promotes strong typing of all parts of a business model.
-You don't have to deal with Json.
+You don't have to deal with JSON.

-Built-in Validation.
-Constrains defined in a business model are automatically checked for commands, events, and entity states.
+Constraints defined in a business model are automatically checked for commands, events, and entity states using our validation approach.

 The story behind Spine

-Using existing CQRS/ES frameworks caused us to compromise on a number of things, including type safety, immutability, writing conversion code for inter-platform communications, etc. So in June 2015 we decided to build a tool for us and software developers like us.
+Using existing CQRS/ES frameworks made us compromise on a number of things, including type safety, immutability, writing conversion code for inter-platform communications, and others.
+So in June 2015 we decided to build a tool both for us and software developers who may have the same issues.